microsoft/msticpy/README.md

 ## Documentation

-The public functions, classes and public class methods have docstrings that describe the parameters and, for more complex functions give a more detailed description of functionality and outputs.
-We are in the process of producing more formal documentation on read-the-docs.
+Full documentation is on [ReadTheDocs](https://msticpy.readthedocs.io/en/latest/overview.html)

-Until then, the functionality is described in the following sections and accompanying notebooks.
+A brief summary of the functionality is described in the following sections.

+Sample notebooks for many of the modules are in the [docs/notebooks](./docs/notebooks) folder.and accompanying notebooks.

-You can also browse through the sample notebooks (especially the *Windows Alert Investigation* notebook) to see some of the functionality used in context.
+You can also browse through the sample notebooks referenced at the end of this document (especially the *Windows Alert Investigation* notebook) to see some of the functionality used in context.

 ---